Hellmonk/bloatcrawl2/README.md

 Sludge Elf
    * brought back because I needed a species to experiment with.
    * Nasty family history - which means they can worship Beogh.
-   * subdued magic 3, making it very easy to cast spells, but fidh quite low spellpower.
+   * subdued magic 3, making it very easy to cast spells, but with quite low spellpower.
 This enables them to cast high level, low power requirement spells early or even in heavy armour.
    * unusually low starting attributes
    * they have low mana.